husker-dev/grapl/README.md

 # About

-Java\Kotlin tool for managing OpenGL related stuff, like contexts and windows.
+Java\Kotlin tool for managing OpenGL contexts and windows.

 - [Dependency](#dependency)
 - [Usage](#usage)